 It’s the most wonderful time of the year!
-Get the best modern Christmas romance books to put you in the most warm and cozy mood this entire holiday season right here.
+Make the most of it with the best modern Christmas romance books to put you in the warmest and most cozy mood this entire holiday season.

 For this post, I focused on books that are modern and escapist.
 There’s nothing old-fashioned, no historical romance and/or overly steamy holiday romance here — just light reads that feel fresh and focus on personal relationships to make you feel both festive and uplifted.